thekr1s/esp8266_wordclock/hardware/README.md

 - Connect the light divider with the led panel with screws (2,5mm)

 # Tips & tricks:
-- The MDF plate can also be replaced by "Geschuimd pvc"
+- The MDF plate can also be replaced by "Foamed pvc"

--

 # Note:
 The NodeMcu Lolin V3 is needed because the Lolin has a 3v reference voltage for its adc that is used for the LDR all other NodeMC have 1v reference voltage

-## Kosten:
+## Cost:
-- ESP: €3
+- Lolin NodeMCU: €3
 - LDR: €0.1
+- Resistor 10Kohm: €0.1
 - LED strip: €10.0/€12.0
 - Ikea RIBBA: €5.99/€9.99
 - MDF: €10.0
-- letterplaat
+- letterplate
-    - lazersnijden: €24.0/€45.0
+    - lasercutting: €24.0/€45.0